tzarbomba64/Apollo-V1/README.md

 # What is so good about Apollo?
 Nothing, it's hot garbage.
 # How to use
 Just check the python scripts I guess, I'm really tired right now.
+Make sre to keep both scrips in the downloads folder.